jeanmilo/Python-102-Summer-Camp/README.md

-A curriculum I designed to journey students into investigating the different libraries Python has to offer!
+A curriculum I designed to journey more advanced students into different libraries Python has to offer!

+Summer 2023